krzentner/language-world/data/text-davinci-003/basic_py_md/coffee-button-0.py.md

-Your program should look like this:
+Then add the following code:

 ```
-# coffee-button: push the button on the coffee machine
-# def coffee_button(robot):
-    if check("the robot's gripper is not vertically aligned with the button"):
+    if check("the robot's gripper is not vertically aligned with the coffee button"):
-        robot.put("gripper above button")
+        robot.put("gripper above coffee button")
-    if check("the robot's gripper is vertically aligned with the button"):
+    if check("the robot's gripper is vertically aligned with the coffee button"):
-        robot.push("down on button")
+        robot.push("coffee button")
 ```